Summary and Setup

 Learning Objectives

-- Explain why packaging code is beneficial for collaboration and reproducibility.
+- Explain why packaging matters for reproducibility, versioning, and collaboration.

-- Structure a Python project in a standard, recognizable way.
+- Structure a Python project following modern best practices.

-- Upload a package to the Test Python Package Index (TestPyPI).
+- Publish a package to Test Python Package Index (TestPyPI) using Twine.

 - Install a package from TestPyPI using pip.